ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Best Practices for Conserving Disk Space and Keeping Files Safe
 ---------------------------------------------------------------
 Initial and lateral boundary condition files are large and can occupy a significant amount of disk space.
-If various users will employ a common files system to conduct runs, it is recommended that the users share the same ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` and ``EXTRN_MDL_SOURCE_BASEDIR_LBCS`` directories.
+If various users will employ a common file system to conduct runs, it is recommended that the users share the same ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` and ``EXTRN_MDL_SOURCE_BASEDIR_LBCS`` directories.
 That way, if raw model input files are already on disk for a given date they do not need to be replicated.